innovationcore/IBI-segment-anything-webui/README.md

 <p>To create a segmentation, all you have to do is upload a file, click, and then when done clicking you can save the image to the database.
 Additionally, the threshold slider allows you to tweak segmentation around the click points.</p>

+after running npm install, you need to cd into the /node_modules/pngjs and run `npm run browserify`

 ## Interactive parts of this site include:
 |Item|Function|
 |--------|:---------|